mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 Concatenation of multi-line strings introduces a subtle mis-step that is easy to fall into.

 Tailwind class lists are space-separated values.
-So, don't forget to include a space at the end of each line in your multiline construct.
-If you leave it out, concatenation merges two adjacent class names together and breaking your style code.
+So, don't forget to **include a space at the end of each line in your multiline construct**.
+If you leave it out, concatenation merges two adjacent class names together which breaks your style code and expect this new value to override the previous.

  You will see this in the browser DevTools when inspecting your class list.
 For example, you might find `text-green-300font-bold` or something analogous.
 The missing space char will break your Tailwind list, so watch for this if you are using multi-line strings with string concatenation.